uniquehash/ReviewSheets/Learn:Linux:GNU/StartLinux5-21-2015.md

 ```
 * This is all the files and directories contained in the home directory ` ``/home/helpless`.
 * Commands can be passed arguments to change the behavior of the program.
 	* Files that contain "." as the first character of their name are hidden by default.
-To see them we must pass `ls` the `-a` argument.
+To see them we must pass `ls` the `-a` option.
 	```
 	helpless@hh-machine:~$ ls -a
 	. 			   .compiz    example.desktop  .mozilla  Videos